-So, if closed-ended questions do not require participants to express themselves, then isn’t that a disadvantage?
+So, if close-ended questions do not require participants to express themselves, then isn’t that a disadvantage?
 Well, it is.
 Respondents are biased into responding in a certain way.
-But sometimes it’s necessary to use these types of questions in user research as they make it easier and quicker for respondents to answer.
+But sometimes, it’s necessary to use these types of questions in user research as they make it easier and quicker for respondents to answer.

-Although closed-ended questions have different forms, they all have this in common: they are similar in the kind of an answer they draw out from the respondents —clear-cut answers.
+Although close-ended questions have different forms, they all have this in common: they are similar in the kind of answer they draw out from the respondents —clear-cut answers.

 Specific questions are precise, clearly defined and they leave no room as to the intended meaning.
 At times, they come as multiple-choice questions that consist of two sections: (1) the stem which is the question itself and (2) a list of response alternatives, choices or answers that respondents will have to select an answer from.